dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ## Logs

 You can diagnose most problems by checking the logs.
-You can view the logs by following the instructions [here](https://www.loom.com/share/d1983753684e48a2b0592bbbbbbb6be5).
+You can view the logs using the [[Open Logs Command|dendron.topic.commands#dendrondev-open-logs]]

 ## Upgrading